cirosantilli/linux-cheat/index.md

-linux in informal terms can be either a computer system that:
+Linux in informal terms can be either a computer system that:

 - a computer system which complies to the [linux standar base (lsb)](lsb) which is the main standard maintained by the [linux foundation][]

 - uses the linux kernel.
 TODO is this specified by the lsb? where?

-the lsb specifies the minimum intefaces every linux system must offer.
+The lsb specifies the minimum intefaces every linux system must offer.

-the central component of the linux operating system is the linux kernel, released in 1991 by Linus Trovalds, however much of its core user space software comes from the gnu project.
+The central component of the linux operating system is the linux kernel, released in 1991 by Linus Trovalds, however much of its core user space software comes from the gnu project.
 For this reason linux systems may also be called gnu/linux.